Skip to main content

 Where to find it

-Open Settings → Developer → Webhooks.
+Open Settings → Developer → Webhooks, or use the direct link.

 When to use webhooks